+What is the correlation between depression and addiction?
 Both depression and substance abuse are difficult issues to deal with on their own.
 But the fact is, often these two problems occur together, making recovery and healing especially hard to achieve.

 Understanding the ways these two health problems are related can also help you understand those feelings so you can get the care you need to get past them.
-At Emerald Neuro-Recovery Centers, we specialize in treatment programs designed to address substance abuse and depression, and we use a custom approach to care that can help our patients overcome their health concerns so they can lead healthier, happier lives.
+At Emerald Neuro-Recovery Centers, we specialize in treatment programs designed to address substance abuse and depression, and we use a custom approach to care that can help our patients overcome their health concerns so they can lead healthier happier lives.
 Here’s how to get started.

-Depression and substance abuse
+Depression and Substance Abuse

 According to the Anxiety and Depression Association of America, about 20 percent of people with depression also have a substance abuse disorder, and about 20 percent of substance abusers also have a mood disorder like depression or anxiety (or both).
 In fact, people who suffer from depression are about three times as likely to have a substance abuse problem compared to the general population.

 The cause-effect link between depression and substance abuse isn’t that difficult to understand when you consider the primary triggers for substance abuse.
 Many people who have clinical depression feel like there’s no solution for their feelings of sadness and hopelessness.
 And often, they turn to drugs or alcohol as a type of self-medication to help them modulate their feelings so they’re better able to cope.

 What’s more, once the effects of the drugs or alcohol wear off, those feelings are still there.
 That makes it more likely the person will turn to drugs and alcohol again, only this time, in greater amounts to extend that temporary “high.”
 In a short period of time, “occasional use” can turn into a full-blown dependency or addiction problem.

-Treating both problems: The key to success
+Treating Both Problems: The key to Success

 Compassionate, non-judgmental help for depression and addiction